Mumtaz Sorcar: 2010

 She got a role in the Bengali film Musalmanir Galpo (The Story of the Muslim Girl).
-She played a beautiful Hindu girl, "Kamala", who was abducted by the notorious dacoit "Madhumallar" in the film.
+She played a Hindu girl "Kamala", who was abducted by the notorious dacoit "Madhumallar" in the film and transforms into a courageous "Meherjaan" after being rescued and trained by the philanthropist Habir Khan.
 The film is based on the last story Rabindranath Tagore wrote.
 Biplab Chatterjee was one of her co-stars.

 Then, she followed up with 033, which was a joint venture between Moxie Group and NDTV Imagine.
 It was a film about a group of youngsters who form a bangla band and named it after the city's STD code (033).
 She played "Ria".
 The music in the film was scored by Chandrabindoo (band).
 Her co-stars in the film included Swastika Mukherjee, Parambrata Chatterjee, Sabyasachi Chakrabarty and Rudranil Ghosh.

 2011

 2011 saw her in the Telefilms Kolkatar Jongole and Rajbarir Rahasya, based on the famous adventure series Kakababu, by Sunil Gangopadhyay.
 Future releases are in slot in the corresponding series.
 These Telefilms are produced by Mahua Films.